Camel-zy/homework_for_qsc/README.md

 This is only a short-term solution.
 Configuration solutions like `Viper` are considered to be used in the future.

 ## Directories
 `database` stores CRUD functions and models of the tables.
+`web` stores functions that handle requests and perform responses.